-Zyrtec with the active ingredient cetirizine is an antihistamine used to treat dermatitis, a condition which causes a dog’s skin to become itchy.
+Zyrtec with the active ingredient cetirizine is an antihistamine used to treat dermatitis, a condition that causes a dog’s skin to become itchy.
 Zyrtec is widely tolerated by dogs and has relatively few side effects.

 Does your dog suffer from hives or allergic itchiness?

 An itchy dog is a danger to himself.

 It is not unusual for an itchy dog to bite and chew so much that he makes the skin raw and sore.

 This leads to double trouble because not only do you have the initial itchiness to deal with, but you have the extra problem of needing antibiotics for a skin infection.

 What the owner of an itchy dog really needs is a medication that is widely available without a prescription, which doesn’t have the side effects of steroids, and yet may be able to help control that annoying skin irritation.

 One product that can tick many of these boxes is Zyrtec for dogs.

 Zyrtec belongs to a family of medications called antihistamines.

 You’re probably most familiar with these as a remedy for the sneezing, eye-watering nuisance that is hay fever in people.